starknet-io/SNIPs/SNIPS/snip-16.md

 ## Backwards Compatibility
 This proposal kills off the currently supported flows of sending transaction versions 0,1,2.
 Moreover, a separate proposal is required to address access to old accounts.

+## Security Considerations
+This proposal introduces no vulnerabilities, but necessitates a separate discussion about accounts which predate the separation of `validate` and `execute`.

 ## Copyright